Orlando Power Station: Cooling towers

 The two cooling towers are a prominent landmark in Soweto.
 They were built in 1951 to supplement the spray pond cooling system as this source of cooling was running at its capacity.

 Being supplied by sewage effluent from the Klipspruit Sewage Works, the spray ponds at Orlando were the first in South Africa to make use of this ready supply of coolant liquid.

 Both towers are painted, one functioning as an advertising billboard and the other containing the largest mural painting in South Africa.
 The towers are also used for bungee and BASE jumping from a platform between the top of the two towers as well as a bungee swing into one of the towers.

 In film and TV

 The tower was used for a Fast Forward on the seventh season of The Amazing Race.
 The task was for one team (Ray & Deana in particular) to walk across a suspension bridge spanning one of the cooling towers 30 storeys above the ground.
 In the movie Chappie the power station is the headquarter of the protagonists, the two iconic cooling towers and the main building are decorated with typical Die Antwoord artwork.
 The towers also appeared on the Dutch television series Wie is de Mol? where contestants in the premiere of the show's thirteenth season bungee jumped off of the towers.
 The towers were mentioned in the Season 3, Episode 5 episode of Wild Things with Dominic Monaghan.

+In the second season of Sky One’s An Idiot Abroad the towers feature as Ricky Gervais and Stephen Merchant attempt to get host Karl Pilkington to bungee jump from a platform suspended between the two to no avail.
+One of the cameramen, however, does jump.